 Chronic Wounds

-Chronic wounds take a longer time to heal, usually around three months or longer, and are caused by underlying medical conditions such as diabetes, venous insufficiency, or pressure ulcers.
-These types of wounds require ongoing management and monitoring to prevent infection and promote healing.
+Chronic wounds take a longer time to heal, usually around three months or longer, and are caused by underlying medical conditions such as diabetes, venous insufficiency, pressure ulcers, foreign debris, and antibiotic-resistant bacteria.

 Surgical Wounds